 Me Talk Pretty One Day by David Sedaris

-It takes a very particular writing talent to tease without cruelty, to roll your eyes with a smile on your face and love in your heart – and that’s exactly what David Sedaris has.
+It takes a very particular writing talent to tease without cruelty, to make you roll your eyes with a smile on your face and love in your heart – and that’s exactly what David Sedaris has.
 The best example is his collection of memoir essays, Me Talk Pretty One Day.
 If you’re feeling a little bit snarky, if you’re in the mood to poke a little fun, if you want to literally laugh out loud, this is the best pick of the slump-buster books for you.
 Plus, if you’re having trouble focusing on the page, the audiobook is incredible, read by Sedaris himself.
 My only caution: don’t read it in a public place.
 People will be very concerned about your random outbursts of mirth!
 Read my full review of Me Talk Pretty One Day here.

 Which books have busted YOU out of a slump?
 Let me know in the comments below!